Contributing

 Setting up your development environment

-First, make sure you have the necessary Requirements.
+First, make sure you have the necessary Distribution requirements.

 Next step – get the code!

-This will actually run it.. be careful and back up your task directory!
+The following will actually run it…be careful and back up your task directory!

 Making a pull request